 Local authorities are asking the state to grant them the opportunity to set up three vaccine distribution hubs in Guadalupe County.

-Guadalupe County, the city of Seguin and Guadalupe Regional Medical Center submitted a detailed plan on Tuesday to the Texas Department of State Health Services on how it would disseminate vaccines to community members, a joint news release read.
+Representatives from Guadalupe County, the city of Seguin and Guadalupe Regional Medical Center submitted a detailed plan on Tuesday to the Texas Department of State Health Services on how they would disseminate vaccines to community members, a joint news release read.

 The plan, if granted, would set up three large scale vaccine hubs — one at the Seguin Coliseum, one on the west side of the county and one on the north side of the county — delivering up to 1,000 COVID-19 vaccines a day.

-All three entities said they will continue to ensuring the community will receive the COVID-19 vaccine as it becomes available.
+All three entities said they will continue to ensure the community will receive the COVID-19 vaccine as it becomes available.

 Getting those vaccines is paramount to halting the deadly virus, McCown said.

 “It seems like the only way through this pandemic is through a concerted effort to vaccinate as many of the public as possible and as quickly as possible,” she said.
 “We have seen the devastation it has wrought on many of our families and we don’t want to see it continue.”